In Tents

 Lake Wenatchee State Park

-All summer, local guides lead horseback rides out of the park just east of the Cascades; views from the horseback trail reach from a green carpet of forest around the lakeshore to a sharp wall of mountains behind it.
+All summer, local guides lead horseback rides out of this park just east of the Cascades; views from the horseback trail reach from a green carpet of forest around the lakeshore to a sharp wall of mountains behind it.
 Lake Wenatchee’s activity options outnumber the hours in a weekend; besides the horses there are boat launches and snacks at the park store, a golf course just outside the park boundary, and bike trails through the surrounding mountains.
 Kayaks line the beach, ready for rental.

 Mountain Loop Scenic Byway